davidcoleman007/bashcodeshift/README.md

 # BashCodeshift

-A jscodeshift-like toolkit for bash script transformations, built with TypeScript and powered by @isdk/bash-parser.
+A toolkit for bash script transformations, built with TypeScript on top of bash-traverse to provide a jscodeshift-style API for bash script transformations.

 ## Features